rayshader/cp2077-red-httpclient/README.md

 ```

 It will execute `red-cli pack` for you using a CMake custom command.
 You should
-find an archive `RedHttpClient-vX.Y.Z.zip` in the root directory, ready to
+find an archive `RedHttpClient-X.Y.Z.zip` in the root directory, ready to
 release.

 <!-- Table of links -->